Configure for Bare Metal

 timeout: 90

-The following shows an example of adding a new user (tinkerbell) to an installed Ubuntu system:
+The following shows an example of adding a new user (tinkerbell) to an Ubuntu installation:

 - environment: